FXOpen

 Indicators Used

-• VWAP (Volume Weighted Average Price): VWAP calculates the average price a security has traded at throughout the day, based on both volume and price.
-It helps traders understand the trend and identify potential support and resistance levels.
+- VWAP (Volume Weighted Average Price): VWAP calculates the average price a security has traded at throughout the day, based on both volume and price.
+It may help traders determine the trend and identify potential support and resistance levels.

 VWAP and MACD work well together by providing both trend and momentum analysis.
-VWAP helps identify the overall trend and significant price levels, while MACD offers insights into momentum changes.
-This combination can help traders determine entries by confirming trends and potential reversals.
+VWAP is used to determine the overall trend and significant price levels, while MACD offers insights into momentum changes.
+This combination may help traders set entries by confirming trends and potential reversals.

 Entry